Telenav/open-source-spec/routing_basic/doc/routing_alg_questions.md

 ### Why Dijkstra works?

+#### What is time complexity

+#### Priority Queue helps to pop min element or max element, what if we want to adjust existing items' weight?
+What's the time complexity?

 ### For Bidirectional Dijkstra, why first meet may not be the shortest path?

 ### Why A* helps Dijkstra?